What Factors Contribute to the Valuation of a Company?

 While the profitability of a business should be the main driver for most of the reinvestment, having an understanding of their collection and payable cycles helps drive the understanding of how much free cash flow the company actually generates.

 Once you have an understanding of the metrics of the company, next it is important to understand the risks associated with an investment in the company.
-There are two risk types that influence the expected return of an investment: Systematic risk is best described as the external economic factors that affect most companies.
+There are two risk types that influence the expected return of investment; systematic and unsystematic risk.
+Systemic risk is best described as the external economic factors that affect most companies.
 Unsystematic risk is often described as the company-specific risk that can be related to multiple factors.

 To a large extent, the systemic risk cannot be adjusted by a business owner and is largely driven by the market.
 There is a spectrum of investment options where investors can invest their money and each has an inherent risk profile in the market.
 On one end of the spectrum are government-issued debts such as U.S. Treasury Notes which are short-term debt obligations backed by the U.S. government.
 They are often considered risk-free, as the risk of default is deemed non-existent.
 As you move across the spectrum of investments, additional risk factors are considered therefore increasing the rate of return.
 Other somewhat risky investments can include farmland, residential and commercial real estate, and corporate bonds.
 When you get to equities as an investment class, financial risk—such as the quality and stability of earnings and the size of the entity—also has a significant influence on overall risk.
 Larger companies typically carry less risk than smaller, non-publicly traded companies, for example.